 Implementation speed varies greatly.
 Some self-serve platforms allow you to connect your existing tools and launch an AI agent in minutes to hours.
 Larger, enterprise-focused solutions often involve longer sales cycles and more extensive setup processes over weeks or months.

 Pricing models include per-agent, per-ticket, or per-AI resolution/interaction fees.
 To predict costs, look for transparent, flat-fee models that offer a set number of interactions.
-Beware of per-resolution charges, as these can lead to unpredictable and escalating bills.
+Look for clear pricing options to ensure you select the plan that best fits your volume.

 These tools integrate with your various knowledge sources, such as your existing help center articles, historical support tickets, internal wikis (like Confluence), or documents (like Google Docs).
 They leverage this data to train their AI and provide accurate, context-aware answers specific to your business.